andreipope/twelvelabs-documentation/docs/guides/uploading-videos/upload-from-the-local-file-system.md

 - <VideoRequirements />
 - <Understand />
 - You've already created an index.
-For details, see the Create an Index section. <!-- TODO: Add link -->
+For details, see the [Create an Index](/api-reference/indexes#create-an-index) section.

 ## Recommendations